bolkedebruin/rdpgw/README.md

 You can then connect to the gateway at `https://localhost:9443/connect` for the OpenID connect flavors which will start the authentication flow.
-Or you can connect directly with the gateway set and the host set to ``xrdp`` if using the ``local`` flavorYou can login with 'admin/admin'.
+Or you can connect directly with the gateway set and the host set to ``xrdp`` if using the ``local`` flavor.
+You can login with 'admin/admin'.
 The RDP file will download and you can open it with a remote desktop client.
 Also for logging in 'admin/admin' will work.

 ## Use